Ruan-pysoft/ministdlib/features.md

 if (err != ERR_OK) {
 	...
 }
-/* and similarly ignoring an error in c: */ type val = errorIgnored(NULL);
+/* and similarly, ignoring an error in c: */ type val = errorIgnored(NULL);
 ...
 ```